A study on tuning parameter selection for the high-dimensional lasso: Our procedure for tuning parameter selection via plug-in estimation

-The third variance estimation method we consider is known as refitted cross-validation (RCV) \citep{fan2012variance}.
+The third variance estimation method we consider is known as refitted cross-validation \citep[RCV,][]{fan2012variance}.
 After randomly splitting the data in half, $\X_{\S(\hat\lambda_{CV})}$ is formed on the first half and $\hat\sigma_1^2$ is formed via equation \eqref{eq:sigmaCV}, using the $Y$ and $\X$ values from the second half.
 The procedure is then repeated, exchanging the roles of the halves, producing $\hat\sigma_2^2$.
 A final estimate is formed via $\hat\sigma_{RCV}^2 = (\hat{\sigma}_1^2 + \hat{\sigma}_2^2)/2$.

-In a comprehensive simulation study, \citet{ReidTibshirani2016} find that $\hat\sigma_{CV}^2$ is the most reliable estimator out of those cited above, although, as pointed out in \citet{fan2012variance}, it appears to have a downward bias relative to $\hat\sigma_{RCV}^2$.
-However, this doesn't mean that any of the above methods will necessarily produce superior performance as a plug-in variance estimator for risk estimation.
-In fact, due to the nature of projections, for the lasso
+In a comprehensive simulation study, \cite{ReidTibshirani2016} finds that $\hat\sigma_{CV}^2$ is the most reliable estimator for $\sigma^2$ out of those cited above, although, as pointed out by \cite{fan2012variance}, it appears to have a negative bias whereas $\hat\sigma_{RCV}^2$ does not.
+However, this doesn't mean that any of the above methods will necessarily produce superior performance as a plug-in variance estimator for risk estimation or tuning parameter selection.